Bexar Appraisal District

 - Due to our expertise, we have been able to gather sales and uneven appraisal data in a way that complies with the requirements set out by the Bexar County Appraisal Review Board (ARB) and the Bexar Appraisal District.

-Bexar Appraisal District’s formal and informal hearing results are displayed below :
+Bexar Appraisal District’s formal and informal 2024 hearing results are displayed below:

-- The total amount of money saved by accounts in the Bexar Appraisal District in property taxes in 2023 was $280 million, surpassing the $209 million saved in 2022.
-There were 200,170 accounts in 2023 of taxable values in Bexar County that were disputed by property owners.
+- The total amount of tax savings in the Bexar Appraisal District in property taxes in 2024 was $243 million, surpassing the $218 million saved in 2023.

-- Of the property tax protests in Bexar County that were submitted to the Appraisal Review Board (ARB), 91% were successful, while 99% of the informal protests were also successful.
+- Of the property tax protests in Bexar County that were submitted to the Appraisal Review Board (ARB), 92% were successful, while 99% of the informal protests were successful.

-- In ARB property tax hearings, homeowners saved $17 million, but in informal protests, they saved $72 million.
+- In ARB property tax hearings, homeowners saved $9 million, while in informal protests, they saved $51 million.

-- Approximately 19% of Bexar County property parcels were appealed in 2021; in 2023, this percentage was successfully raised to 26%.
+- Approximately 19% of Bexar County property parcels were appealed in 2021, while in 2024, this successfully grew to 24%.

 Save With O’Connor